 Add code to WooCommerce sites

 So we know the risks of modifying WooCommerce with code and some basics of PHP syntax now.
 You did check out some basics at least, right?
-It’s good stuff to know and is easy to catch onto – especially if you’re gonna be looking at it to tweak your site.
+It’s good stuff to know and is easy to catch onto – especially if you’re going to be looking at it to tweak your site.
 If you didn’t brush up on the syntax we’ll just assume you know some basics already.

 Now you have some code you want to implement in your site, but what’s the best way?
-Generally the answer would be to pull up your theme’s files and edit the `function.php` file.
+Generally, the answer would be to pull up your theme’s files and edit the `function.php` file.
 Make sure you edit the active theme’s functions.php file, and if you’re using a child theme edit the child theme’s file.
 This file is one of the main areas that developers add custom functionality in WordPress.
-Depending on your situation this may not be an option, or maybe you aren’t sure the changes is permanent – in these case use the option bellow.
+Depending on your situation this may not be an option, or maybe you aren’t sure the changes is permanent – in these case use the option below.

 Code Snippets provides an easy way to add different code snippets to your store, without having to manually add them to the functions.php file of your active theme.
-If you keep custom functions for your store in the active theme, and change the theme at any point, those custom functions will not carry over into the new theme.
-As mentioned though you still will want basic knowledge of PHP syntax.
+If you keep custom functions for your store in the active theme and change the theme at any point, those custom functions will not carry over into the new theme.
+As mentioned though you still will want a basic knowledge of PHP syntax.